 Scope

 This section covers ExCBs that do not have Accreditation to ISO/IEC 17024 but who have been accepted in to the IECEx System by way of a full on-site assessment, by the IECEx Assessment Team.

-On-site audit
+On-site Surveillance Audit

+The IECEx Secretariat shall arrange for a surveillance assessment on-site audit not more than 2.5 years after the last site visit to ensure that:

+IECEx requirements continue to be met

+Any Non-Conformances are identified

-The IECEx Secretariat shall arrange for an 18 month on-site audit.
-The assessor shall be appointed by the IECEx Secretary whom may consult with the IECEx Assessment Team Leader responsible for the original assessment.
+The assessor shall be appointed by the IECEx Secretariat whom may consult with the IECEx Assessment Team Leader responsible for the original assessment.
 The ExCB shall agree to bear the costs associated with this on-site audit.

 The appointed assessor shall carry out an assessment for compliance with ISO/IEC 17000 and ISO/IEC 17024 and IECEx CoPC Scheme Rules.
-The Team Leader will then issue a report.
+The appointed assessor shall issue a report.

-The report shall be forwarded to the IECEx Secretary who shall review it for completeness and any non-conformances.
-Where non-conformances have not been identified the report shall be retained, for a minimum of 10 years, for record keeping purposes, by the IECEx Secretary.
+The report shall be forwarded to the IECEx Secretariat who shall review it for completeness and any non-conformances.
+Where non-conformances have not been identified the report shall be retained, for a minimum of 10 years, for record keeping purposes, by the IECEx Secretariat.

 Non-conformances

-Where Non-Conformances have been identified the report shall be referred to the IECEx Secretary who shall consult with the IECEx Officers on non-conformances that remain outstanding, whom shall propose appropriate action to be taken and report at the next ExMC meeting.
+Where major Non-Conformances have been identified the report shall be referred to the IECEx Secretariat who shall consult with the IECEx Officers on non-conformances that remain outstanding, whom shall propose appropriate action to be taken and report at the next ExMC meeting.
 Where the ExCB does not agree with the course of action, proposed, the matter may be referred to the ExMC or IECEx Board of Appeal.
 During the period of referral to ExMC, the IECEx Chairman in consultation with the other IECEx Officers shall decide on the status of the ExCB in question.
 In extreme circumstances the status of temporary suspension may be considered.
 The IECEx Chairman shall report at the next ExMC meeting of actions taken.

 Fifth anniversary

-On the 5th anniversary of the acceptance of the ExCB, or re-assessment of an ExCB, a reassessment in accordance with the assessment procedure detailed in Section 1 shall be performed by an IECEx assessment team appointed by the IECEx Secretary.
+On or before the fifth anniversary of the acceptance of the ExCB, or re-assessment of an ExCB, a reassessment in accordance with the assessment procedure detailed in Section 1 shall be performed by an IECEx Assessment Team appointed by the IECEx Secretariat.